Mikkomario/Utopia-Vault-Scala/README.txt

     to your build path / classpath.
 If not, you need to specify the name of the class you wish to use and make sure that class is included in the classpath.

+    If you want to log errors or make all parsing errors fatal, please change ErrorHandling.defaultPrinciple.

 Available Extensions
 --------------------